Parson Russell Terrier

 Temperament / Behavior

-The Parson Russell Terrier has a very strong and noticeable personality, and when properly disciplined, this personality will be cheerful, energetic, playful, and confident.
-It’s a great combination for a true dog lover, which helps explain the Parson Russell Terrier’s general popularity in the United States.
+The Parson Russell Terrier has a very strong and noticeable personality.
+When properly disciplined, this personality will be cheerful, energetic, playful, and confident.
+In short, everything that anyone could possibly want from a dog.
+The Parson Russell Terrier’s personality is a great combination for a true dog lover, which helps explain the special breed’s general popularity in the United States.
 It’s important that this dog have a strong personality, as this is indicative of it having a healthy personality for its breed.
 Over-aggressiveness and insecurity should both be avoided.
+This dog is also susceptible to developing the dreaded “little dog syndrome.”
+Nobody wants that, which is the primary reason to start training and socialize a Parson Russell Terrier as early as possible.
+Do not let those early and impressionable puppy days go to waste.

 Common Health Problems